 However, it is not the number of social relationships that determines whether people feel lonely.
 Rather, it is the emotional and cognitive reactions the individual experiences in relation to these connections that play a role in experiencing loneliness.
 For example, social interactions where an individual feels the following are associated with loneliness:

 - Lack of social support

 Feeling lonely is normal; for some, it can be very frightening and destructive.
 At minimum, it hurts.
-Loneliness also can become a pervasive and chronic condition with serious mental and physical conditions that include
+Loneliness also can become a pervasive and chronic condition with serious mental and physical conditions, including:

 - Social isolation

 - Impaired immune and cardiovascular functioning

 The treatment for loneliness is directed toward increasing the person’s social interactions as well as giving them the social skills and opportunities to do so.
 Some of these are as follows:

 - Group therapy for lonely people